Firagoras/weather-journal-app/README.md

 ### Example:

-94040 will fetch weather data for Mountain View in the USA 67000,fr will fetch weather data for the city of Strasbourg in France E16AN,gb won't be accepted.
-Currently, this will trigger an error
+- **94040** will fetch weather data for Mountain View in the USA
+- **67000,fr** will fetch weather data for the city of Strasbourg in France
+- **E16AN,gb** won't be accepted.
+Currently, it will trigger an error